eth-sri/ELINA/README.md

   C++:

-      Copy the files in "C++ interface" directory into APRON_PATH/apronxx Replace the Makefile in apronxx directory with the Makefile in "C++ interface" directory. run "make" in the APRON_PATH/japron
+      Copy the source files in "C++ interface" directory into "apronxx" directory Replace the Makefile in "apronxx" directory with the Makefile in "C++ interface" directory. run "make" in the APRON_PATH/japron
       run "sudo make install" to install the updated "libjapron.so" file.
       Initialize the APRON Manager as: